 How can therapy help to treat mood disorders?

 Medication can be used to treat some mood disorders but can only help with some symptoms.
 For example, antidepressants can be prescribed for depression and anxiety.
 Anti psychotics may also help individual with more challenging disorders such as bipolar disorder and schizophrenia.
 However, medication cannot ‘cure’ a mood disorder.

-Your therapist may utilize a number of therapeutic techniques to treat your mood disorder.
+Your therapist may utilise a number of therapeutic techniques to treat your mood disorder.
 In order to develop a treatment plan that is individual to you and your symptoms, a number of factors may be considered to determine the best approach.
 Your age, medical history, individual symptoms, severity of symptoms, and personal preferences may all be taken into account.
-Cognitive behavioral therapy (CBT) has been shown to be effective in the treatment of mood disorders.
-This form of talking therapy combines both cognitive and behavioral therapies.
-Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioral therapy is used to identify the links between our behaviors and thoughts.
+Cognitive behavioural therapy (CBT) has been shown to be effective in the treatment of mood disorders.
+This form of talking therapy combines both cognitive and behavioural therapies.
+Cognitive therapy examines how our thoughts can affect our feelings and mood, while behavioural therapy is used to identify the links between our behaviours and thoughts.

-Your therapist will help you to recognize negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.
-As some individuals with mood disorders believe that they must receive approval from others around them or live up to a particular set of standards, cognitive behavioral therapy can be useful in breaking down this fear.
+Your therapist will help you to recognise negative or self-defeating thought patterns and teach you how to replace them with healthier beliefs and habits of thinking.
+As some individuals with mood disorders believe that they must receive approval from others around them or live up to a particular set of standards, cognitive behavioural therapy can be useful in breaking down this fear.

-Cognitive behavioral therapy is particularly effective in treating mood disorders that manifest in chronic or low-level depressive behavior.
+Cognitive behavioural therapy is particularly effective in treating mood disorders that manifest in chronic or low-level depressive behaviour.
 It is also helpful for individuals who experience symptoms of anxiety due to their mood disorder.
 While some mood disorders may require the prescription of medication as part of treatment, such as bipolar disorder, cognitive behavioural therapy may also be useful as part of a wider treatment plan.